casinthecloud/cas-pac4j-oauth-demo/README.md

 ## What is this project?

-This *cas-pac4j-oauth-demo* project has been created to test the authentication delegation in the CAS server:
+This *cas-pac4j-oauth-demo* project has been created to test the authentication delegation in the CAS server.

 ## Build & test